frcteam6032/2023-ChargedUp-Robot/README.md

 ## FRC Team 6032 Swerve
 This project is based on the SDS Swerve Drive Template, imported into the WPILib2023.

-Still has deprecation warnings, but builds and deploys OK.
+Custom swerve-lib to adjust PID, but returned to nominal values.

+Final code as run at last qualifiying match @ MVR on 18-Mar-2023.

 ## Original SDS Template Instructions:
 ### Configuring the code for your robot